 Speech service offers a Swagger specification to interact with a handful of REST APIs used to import data, create models, test model accuracy, create custom endpoints, queue up batch transcriptions, and manage subscriptions.
 Most operations available through the Custom Speech area of the Speech Studio can be completed programmatically using these APIs.

-However only Speech-to-text REST API is documented in the Swagger specification.
-See the documents referenced in the previous paragraph for the information on all other Speech Services REST APIs.
+However only Speech to text REST API is documented in the Swagger specification.
+See the documents referenced in the previous paragraph for the information on all other Speech service REST APIs.